konstructio/kubefirst/CONTRIBUTING.md

 ## Ways to Contribute

-At Kubefirst, we believe that every contribution are valuable, not just the code one, which means we welcome
+At Kubefirst, we believe that every contribution is valuable, not just the code one, which means we welcome

 - [bug reports](https://github.com/kubefirst/kubefirst/issues/new);
 - [feature requests](https://github.com/kubefirst/kubefirst/issues/new?assignees=&labels=feature-request&template=feature_request.md&title=);